 Richter continued, "Once I started wrestling, the promoters were asking for me, and she didn’t promote me.
-There were times they tried to get me, and she told them I was booked, and I wasn’t.
-I think she was a very hateful person, an evil person, and I didn’t ever want to be around her.
+Sometimes they tried to get me, and she told them I was booked, and I wasn’t.
+I think she was very hateful, evil, and I didn’t ever want to be around her.

 "They [WWE] contacted me a long time after that [screwjob] and wanted me to do a battle royal, and I said, ‘Is Moolah gonna be in it?’
 I wanted to get back at her.
 She was already dead and gone to hell, so I never got to wrestle her again."